 Check local regulations before planning a barbecue.
 Some places only allow fires in grills, some allow you to use driftwood, and some may prohibit a fire totally – in that case, you can cook the food on the boats, then bring it ashore.

-Chairs.
-Some cruisers may have folding chairs.
-But for those who don’t, an upside-down 5-gallon bucket works well (that’s what we used our entire time cruising).
-Tarps also work for seating.
+Some cruisers may have folding chairs or Sport-a-Seats.
+But for those who don’t, an upside-down 5-gallon bucket works well.
+Tarps or Turkish towels also work for seating.

-Food Safety.
 You can wrap hot food in a bunch of towels to keep it warm, but few boats have the ice necessary to keep cold foods cold – which is sometimes important in avoiding food poisoning.
 In general, I stay away from foods that have to be kept cold to be safe, opting for variations that aren’t as susceptible to food poisoning.
 For example, I’ll take a pasta salad with a vinegar and oil dressing instead of one with mayonnaise.
+Read more about food safety.

 - Drinks (and opener/corkscrew if needed)